 - Authentic materials (texts created for native speakers), so that you are learning real English

-- Study room time with a tutor for two hours every afternoon after classes from Monday to Thursday
+- Study room open from 3.05-5pm, with a tutor available for one hour every afternoon after classes from Monday to Thursday

 - A huge range of resources or assistance from our tutors to help with your homework, explain English grammar and vocabulary you find difficult or give you advice about improving your English